Brigad/redux-rest-easy/docs/principles/actions.md

 ### Execute the beforeHook

-Specifying an _optional_ function `action.beforeHook` when defining an action will allow to execute this function everytime the preflight checks are passed for this action.
-If it returns a non falsy value, the return value will be used as the body for the principal request.
+Specifying an _optional_ function `action.beforeHook` when defining an action will allow executing this function everytime the preflight checks are passed for this action.
+If it returns a non-falsy value, the return value will be used as the body for the principal request.
 Useful to perform series of calls.

 ### Perform the request